TheRealAnonymous008/quartz/content/details/psychology/Psychology.md

 * [Pain is a mysterious thing.
 Part of it is an objective response that reinforces or alters our behaviors; Part of it is an emotion that is based on our own experiences and expectations.](https://www.youtube.com/watch?v=hax2be-DlhY)

+* **Depersonalization-derealization disorder** occurs when you always or often feel that you're seeing yourself from outside your body or you sense that things around you are not real — or both.
+You may feel like you're living in a dream.
 # Topics
 * [[Human Biases]]
 * [[Thinking Fast And Slow]]